tommcdo/vim-exchange/README.md

 Example
 -------

-To exchanges two words, place your cursor on the first word and type `cxiw`.
+To exchange two words, place your cursor on the first word and type `cxiw`.
 Then move to the second word and type `cxiw` again.
 Note: the {motion} used in the first and second use of `cx` don't have to be the same.